glycerine/greenpack/README.md

 * the `-alltuple` flag is convenient if you do alot of tuple-only work.

-* the `-fast-strings` flag is a useful performance optimization when you need zero-allocation and you know you won't look at your message flow again (of when you do, you make a copy manually).
+* the `-fast-strings` flag is a useful performance optimization when you need zero-allocation and you know you won't look at your message flow again (or when you do, you make a copy manually).

 * the msgp.PostLoad and msgp.PreSave interfaces let you hook into the serialization process to write custom procedures to prepare your data structures for writing.
 For example, a tree frequently needs flattening before storage.
 On the read, the tree will need reconstrution right after loading.
 These interfaces are particularly helpful for nested structures, as they are invoked automatically if they are available.